Krishna (1996 Hindi film)

 Krishna is a 1996 Indian action film directed by Deepak Shivdasani, starring Sunil Shetty, Karishma Kapoor, Om Puri, Shakti Kapoor, Tinnu Anand and Kulbhushan Kharbanda.
-The film was an average grosser at the box office.
+The film was a hit at the box office.
 The music of the film was also popular with hit songs such as "Jhanjariya".
 The film was mostly a remake of Deep Cover (1992) starring Lawrence "Larry" Fishburne and Jeff Goldblum.
-It was also inspired on Jeetendra and Hema Malini film Meri Aawaz Suno (1981) which itself was a remake of a Kannada film Antha (1981).
+It was also inspired by Jeetendra and Hema Malini film Meri Aawaz Suno (1981) which itself was a remake of a Kannada film Antha (1981).

 Plot

 Krishna (Sunil Shetty) is a new name in the world of crime, whose exploits attract the attention of Raja (Shakti Kapoor), an heir to a dead underworld don.
 Raja is just reduced to remain at the mercy of Bhujang Rao, aka Bhau (Mohan Joshi), another don.
 Raja loathes Bhujang and his attitude and extends a hand to Krishna, who accepts the offer.
 Bhau tries to convince Krishna of a brighter future if he joins Bhau's gang, but Krishna remains with Raja.
 Meanwhile, Rashmi (Karisma Kapoor), a club dancer, is lamenting the loss of Sunil, her love.
 Sunil, who was Krishna's lookalike, was a pilot who died during his training session.
 Rashmi refuses to believe so, hoping that Sunil will return.

 During a gig, Rashmi runs into Krishna and is thrilled to see him.
 Krishna tells her firmly that he is not Sunil.
-Only when she sees that a tattoo bearing Rashmi's name, which was supposed to be on Sunil's arm, is missing from Krishna's arm, she leaves, broken-hearted and dejected.
-However, some goons try to rape her and she is saved by Krishna.
-Krishna reveals that he is indeed Sunil and goes on, to tell the truth.
+Only when she sees that a tattoo bearing Rashmi's name, which was supposed to be on Sunil's arm, is missing from Krishna's arm, does she leave, broken-hearted and dejected.
+Some goons try to rape her and she is saved by Krishna.
+Krishna reveals that he is indeed Sunil and goes on to tell her the truth.
 He reveals that his instructor was actually acting as a link for some criminals.
 He forced Sunil to land at an abandoned place to meet the criminals.

 One of the criminals was Cobra (Tinnu Anand), an infamous name in the underworld.
 The deal went wrong and Sunil's instructor was killed.
-Sunil survived somehow and nobody had seen his face.
+Sunil survived and nobody had seen his face.
 He was wrongfully arrested as a suspect and minister Amar Prabhakar (Om Puri) bailed him out.
 Amar told him that if he wants to survive, he has to take down all the people who could pose a possible threat.
 So, Sunil got booked under another name – Krishna.
-Meanwhile, Cobra returns to India again.
-It is revealed that both Bhau and Raja are on his payroll.
+Meanwhile, Cobra returns to India and it is revealed that both Bhau and Raja are on his payroll.
 Cobra decides to make Raja the de facto ruler of his operations in India.
 Raja tells him about Krishna.